BirkanGokbag/Calculator-JS/README.md

 Berkay Kaplan: Did the operationclick that manipulates minor operations such as +, -, *, /, and =.
 Also, create squareroot that take the squareroot of a number, percent that takes the percent, and clear that clears the displayed number.

 Alyssa Langhals: Created the numberClick, updateDisplay, and trigClick buttons.
 Contributed to the redesign of the object prototype and figured out object binding for the event listeners.
+Set up test outline and wrote tests for previously listed methods

 Birkan Gokbag: Created the javascript code for "n!","c","log" within the calculator.
 Added the background picture and the audio that is within the calculator, along with the shuffle button for all the music. [[Created the history bar next to the calculator]]